mehowq/michalkulawik.github.io/_posts/2018-01-30-Networking-between-containers-defined-in-multiple-docker-compose-yml-files.md

 ## Automation

-I thought it would be a good to use the docker-compose to script out creating the containers/volumes/network.
+I thought it would be a good idea to use the docker-compose to script out creating the containers/volumes/network.

 I've created `docker-compose.yml` for each of the projects - the Angular frontend and Keystone/MongoDb backend.
 All three containers are set to use exactly the same network.